-Any at-fault accident can bump up your premium significantly, from a full-force collision to a minor fender-bender.
+Any ticket or at-fault accident can bump up your premium significantly, from a full-force collision to a minor fender-bender.
 Two minor accidents might cause a small increase, while one or more moderate, at-fault collisions could pile a hefty surcharge on to your premium.
 Even a speeding ticket can raise your insurance rates.

 Your car is expensive or really old.

 Your car’s make, model and value has an impact on your premium because it could cost your insurer more money to repair after an accident or require special repair knowledge or replacement parts.
 On the flip side, an old clunker might also spike your rates if it doesn’t include as much safety tech, antitheft features or universal parts as other cars.

 Renters, homeowners, specialty lines, umbrella and other types of insurance can typically be bundled with car insurance.
 By getting policies with the same company, you can save 15% or more.
 Plus it comes with the added benefit of potentially only having to pay a single deductible in the event of a disaster.

 You let your policy auto renew.